lucasgodshalk/combined-txds/README.md

 Project documentation can be found [here](https://github.com/lucasgodshalk/combined-txds/wiki).

-## Get Started
+## Quick Start

-Assuming you are on the command line in the root of the repository, first install all of the python modules as listed in `requirements.txt`:
+Assuming you cloned the repository and you are in the root of the repository, first install all of the python modules as listed in `requirements.txt`:

 ```
 python -m pip install -r ./requirements.txt